Facilitating {\it ab initio} configurational sampling of multicomponent solids using an on-lattice neural network model and active learning: Introduction

 where $\alpha$ denotes empty, single, and multi-component clusters, $m_\alpha$ is the cluster multiplicity, $V_\alpha$ is the ECI, and $\vec{\sigma}$ is the occupation vector. $\Phi_\alpha$ is the cluster basis function, which for a binary system takes the simple form of

-where $p$ are site indices and $\sigma_p \pm 1$ depending on which component occupies site $p$.
-Appropriate basis functions for systems with more components can also be generated according to, e.g., Ref.~\onlinecite{Sanchez2010}.
+where $p$ are site indices and $\sigma_p = \pm 1$ depending on which component occupies site $p$.
+Appropriate basis functions for systems with more components can also be generated according to, e.g., Ref.~\citenum{Sanchez2010}.
+We note that the validity and formal approximations involved in mapping a realistic alloy model with vibrations and intra-atomic excitations to an on-lattice model has been explored rather thoroughly by Ceder \cite{Ceder1993}.

 The ECIs are usually fitted to energies of relaxed structures from small-scale DFT calculations, then used to calculate energies of a much larger supercell in the course of MC sampling calculations.
 Although this cluster expansion approach has seen much success, especially for metallic alloys, certain limitations and difficulties have also been pointed out over the years.
-A rather problematic issue is the difficulty in describing complex long-range interactions \cite{Seko2014}, which becomes important for many technologically relevant systems including many-component oxide systems as well as electrochemical interfaces.
-Also, the accuracy of the cluster expansion energy prediction is known to degrade when there is significant lattice relaxation \cite{Nguyen2017}.
+For example, it is known that the accuracy of the cluster expansion energy prediction degrades when there is significant lattice relaxation \cite{Nguyen2017}.
 In fact, cluster expansion with constant ECIs is, in a way, a zeroth order approximation and formally cannot provide an exact fitting including relaxation effects \cite{Sanchez2017}.
 Another difficulty is in choosing the finite number of clusters that will give the best predictions.
-Still another issue is in how to avoid training set bias.
+For example, Seko {\it et al.}~reported a spurious prediction of a discontinous order-disorder transition in an oxide system with long-range interactions when choosing clusters that perform best within limited supercell sizes \cite{Seko2014}.
+Still another issue is in how to avoid undesirable training set bias.
 These issues are, in fact, highly nontrivial, and developing robust methods for cluster and training set selection is still an area of active research \cite{Seko2009,Seko2011,Seko2014,Chang2019,Leong2019}.
 Also, cluster expansion becomes computationally demanding in a combinatorial way as the number of components and sublattices increases, and this limits the number of clusters that can be included in the expansion \cite{Wu2016}.